OctoMind-dev/automagically-azure-devops-task-execute/README.md

 - 2024-10-18: Added blocking parameter to allow blocking your pipeline until all tests have passed.
 - 2024-10-30: Added environment name parameter to allow running your tests against a specified environment, uses the default environment if not specified.
+- 2025-02-12: Added tags parameter, we will only execute test cases that have at least one matching tag.

 ## Publishing notes